amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 # From Global to Local State

 The `s` variable in our new iteration of the correctness statement is still the global state, but an observation comes to mind: how much of the global state is necessary for each action?
 There's no equation which answers this question directly, but intuitively, an action will only ever operate on a small subset of the global state, leaving the rest unchanged.
 We can then just ignore that superfluous state and think of the action as operating on its own, local state.
-This is not related to refinement mapping, or any other theory that I know of (thought it might relate to one that I don't know of), but ends up being a very useful optimization in practice.
+This is not related to refinement mapping, or any other theory that I know of (though it might relate to one that I don't know of), but ends up being a very useful optimization in practice.

 For example, consider an oddly-specific system for point translation: